Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-invoice-qr-codes.md

 Sharing information about the client's booking for they or their guests.
 In case, the client or the person who booked decide to go with others.
-Therefore, when the person who scan the QR code would obtain the booking information (date, hour, location, telepone, e-mail, etc.)
+Therefore, when the person who scan the QR code would obtain the booking information (date, hour, location, phone, e-mail, etc.)

 # Detailed design